cyberwani/featured-link-image/README.md

 This WordPress Plugin adds a meta box in the Links add/edit page for easy uploading/inserting images in your bookmarks.

 ## Description
-Developed inspired in [this question](http://wordpress.stackexchange.com/questions/44902/uploading-images-for-links) in WordPress StackExchange.
+Inspired by [this question](http://wordpress.stackexchange.com/questions/44902/uploading-images-for-links) in WordPress Answers.

 The plugin adds a meta box where you can upload or select an image from your media library.